jveverka/iam-service/docs/IAM-user-manual/Advanced-Config-Running-Behind-Proxy.md

     context-path: /auth
 ...
 ```
+Server URL is required for some server responses.
+When running behind reverse proxy, server does not have knowledge of real
-Base URL mapping may be defined additionally if required.
+Server URL visible to public clients.
+Base URL mapping may be defined additionally if internal
+Server URL mapping to public Server URL is required.
 This is useful in cases when reverse proxy is used for TLS termination.
 ```
 iam-service: